 We have a staffer walk around vehicles and in no particular order describe the cars physical attributes as best they can.
 This person in way way is responsible nor could they ever be 100% accurate do to the fact that it is their own subjective opinion of the car.
 They are instructed to describe any negative or positive aspects of the car they see.
 Sometimes they miss good things such as a SUV having a third row seat or a car that has 4 heated seats.
 Other times they miss the bad such as a rust spot, tear in the leather or a bunch of pet hair.
-As a result we want to be up front with you and have you fully understand mistakes can be made not to mention your idea of great and out describer could be different.
+Sometimes they miss that a cars body is in excellent condition and other times a car can have poor patch up jobs along the entire lower portion of the body that you cannot see online, but rather you can only see in person.
+As a result we want to be up front with you and have you fully understand mistakes can be made not to mention pictures never tell you all the issues with a cars exterior.
+So your idea of great and out describer could be different.
 So if you are online please note anything in the descriptions could be inaccurate and it is best to come in person if you are concerned about the condition of a car.

 Do You Describe The Mechanical Issues With The Cars?